Corey Bailey

 Erase sequences.)
 Not to worry though, because the available number of write

-your operating system does.
-Even if you do approach the limit, most SSD’s will warn
+that your operating system does.
+Even if you do approach the limit, most SSD’s will

-the user.
-Should it happen that the write limit is reached, the drive becomes read only
+warn the user.
+Should it happen that the write limit is reached, the drive becomes

-SD Card and the other was an SSD being used as a boot drive.
-Both became read
+an SD Card and the other was an SSD, being used as a boot drive.
+Both became

-The technology is roughly the same although SSD’s tend to get the better NAND
+read only.
+The technology is roughly the same although SSD’s tend to get the

-chips.
-(NAND memory, is a type of memory that retains the data without power.
+better NAND chips.
+(NAND memory, is a type of memory that retains the data

-So, it’s non-volatile and used everywhere.
-You’ll find NAND memory in SD cards,
+without power.
+So, it’s non-volatile, and you’ll find NAND memory in mass storage

 With a conventional spinning platter HDD, the data, if important enough, can be

-That said, I do use USB drives for transporting files (sneaker net) and tend to leave
+That said, I do use the technology for transporting files (sneaker net) and tend to

-the files on the device until I need the space and I’ve yet to have a problem.
+leave the files on the device until I need the space.

 Recently, I came across a USB drive that hadn’t been touched in six years.
 It is a